 Mr. Lewis has been a director of the Company since July 2016.
 From 2000 until February 2017, he was Senior Advisor to Solera Capital, a private equity firm.
-In 1995, Mr. Lewis co-founded Latina Magazine, recognizing the significant opportunity to create the first lifestyle magazine to exclusively address the interests of bicultural Latin women in the U.S. In 1969, he co-founded Essence Communications Partners, a multimedia company targeting African-American women, serving as Chief Executive Officer, publisher and Chairman for 35 years.
+In 1969, he co-founded Essence Communications Partners, a multimedia company targeting African-American women, serving as Chief Executive Officer, publisher and Chairman for 35 years.
 Previously, he served on the boards of Great Atlantic & Pacific Tea Company, Inc. (NYSE: GAP), the Apollo Theater Foundation, the Boys and Girls Clubs of America and the Economic Club of New York.
 He also served as chairman of the Magazine Publishers of America from 1997 to 1999, becoming the first African-American to hold this position in the 75-year history of the organization.
-In 2014, Mr. Lewis was inducted into the Advertising Hall of Fame of the American Advertising Federation and received its distinguished David Bell Award for Industry Service.

 Mr. Lewis received a BA and MA in Political Science and International Affairs from the University of New Mexico.
-Mr. Lewis is a valuable member of our Board of Directors because of his experience as founder and chairman of Essence Communications as well as the skills he gained during his active board service to a number of diverse organizations.
+Mr. Lewis is a valuable member of our Board of Directors because of his extensive business experience as founder and chairman of Essence Communications, as well as the skills he gained during his active board service to a number of diverse organizations.